-4-H Group name
+4-H Group o name

-If the group is contemplating holding a fundrais following items before completing the applicati courage the group to discuss the What, specifically, are the funds being raised for?
-Put in writing how and when a member will qualify to benefit from the funds.
-How much money is needed?
-How will the group keep track of funds raised?
-Iden How will the group keep track of funds raised?
-Identify the member(s) who will manage this task.
-What will the group do if enough funds are not rais funds than are needed?
-What will the group do if enough funds are not raised to meet the group's goal?
-What if the group raises more funds than are needed?
-Understanding that funds raised are for the total gr in the fundraiser), be sure to discuss how the group active in the fundraising activity than others.
-Addressing these things ahead of fundraising wil goals and reduce the probability of disagreemen ants agree with the fundraising 4-H Volunteer's address Phone 4-H Volunteer making request: Phone: Email: Educational program funds will be used for What is the proposed fundraising activity?
-Will the group be selling tangible, personal propert plat books, bulletins and food that will be consume YesNo If yes, the group must coll ed immediately such h as concession stand sales)? and remitting Michigan sales tax, refer to pages 28 8-29.
+If the group is contemplating holding a fundraiser, we strongly encourage the group to discuss the following items before completing the application below:

+- What, specifically, are the funds being raised for? - Put in writing how and when a member will qualify to benefit from the funds. - How much money is needed? - How will the group keep track of funds raised?
+Identify the member(s) who will manage this task. - ☐ What will the group do if enough funds are not raised to meet the group's goal?
+What if the group raises more funds than are needed? - Understanding that funds raised are for the total group (not for individuals based on their level of participation in the fundraiser), be sure to discuss how the group will handle it if some members raise fewer funds or are less active in the fundraising activity than others.

+Addressing these things ahead of fundraising will ensure all participants agree with the fundraising goals and reduce the probability of disagreements later.

+4-H Volunteer's address Phone

+4-H Volunteer making request: Phone: Email:

+Educational program funds will be used for

+What is the proposed fundraising activity?

+Will the group be selling tangible, personal propert plat books, bulletins and food that will be consumed Yes No If yes, the group must column and remitting Michigan sales tax, refer to pages 2 ed immediately such a lect sales tax.
+For fur as concession stand sales?)?

 What is the fundraiser's educational value to the members?

-Where is the proposed fundraising activity to be he ld?
-Proposed starting date of the activity: Time: Expected ending date of the activity: Time: Time: If it is an ongoing activity, the end date must be on or before August 31 of the current year.)
-For Office Use Only: Approved Dat e Notified
+Where is the proposed fundraising activity to be he

+Proposed starting date of the activity: Time:

+Expected ending date of the activity:(If it is an ongoing activity, the end date must be o

+For Office Use Only:

+Approved Date Notified

+Approved Date Notified